In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Find a San Diego County Prescription Drug Collection Box Location

-All batteries and electronic waste must be properly recycled or taken to a household hazardous waste disposal facility or event, and NEVER placed in trash or recycling carts!
+All batteries and electronic waste must be properly recycled or taken to a household hazardous waste disposal facility or event and NEVER placed in trash or recycling carts!

-Residents may drop off batteries free of charge at our Customer Service office in Ramona or at a household hazardous waste collection event at the Ramona HHW Facility by appointment only.
+Residents may drop off batteries free of charge at our Customer Service office in Ramona or a household hazardous waste collection event at the Ramona HHW Facility by appointment only.
 See schedule above.

 Watch a Short Animated Video on Battery Safety from the Avoid the Spark Campaign